ThorXael/ThorXaelStack/README.md

 ## 📥 Installation

 1. **Download the latest version** from the [Releases Page](https://github.com/ThorXael/ThorXaelStack/releases).
-2. Extract the files to a preferred location on your system.
-3. Run `ThorXaelStack.exe` and begin customizing your Windows setup!
+2. Run `ThorXaelStack.exe` and begin customizing your Windows setup!

 ---